csgong/blog/source/other/work-backup/onluou-work-list.md

 has been initialized,input can't cover above this button.

 Therefore,in order to solve this bug you should set the button's content before plugin has been initialized.

+## 1. AutoSelect can't be activated when clicking icon
+Label should set "for" attribute for input.